 - Integrations with other tools: several open-source integrations available

 WandB is a closed-source solution alternative to Comet.
 It offers very similar features as Comet does barring the integrations with different languages and frameworks.
 For example, WandB has integrations for fastai and Catalyst for model training while Comet doesn’t.
 Pricing models of both are also quite different based on requirements, you can check Comet’s here and WandB’s here.

 Sacred is an open-source tool, developed at the research institution IDSIA (Swiss AI lab).
 Sacred is a Python library that helps configure, organize, log, and reproduce experiments.

 The tool offers a programmatic way to work with configurations.
 The concept of Observer allows you to track various types of data associated with an experiment.

 Moreover, Sacred has automatic seeding – very useful when there is a need to reproduce an experiment.

 - Best for the individual user since sharing the work in a team is not supported

 - Integrations with other tools: not supported

-Whether you’re an individual or work in a team, there are plenty of tools to choose from when it comes to working on your ML experiment and models.
-Don’t forget to opt for the one that corresponds to your needs, style of work, and gives you enough flexibility to get the most out of your work.
+Don’t forget to opt for the one that corresponds to your needs, style of work, and gives you enough flexibility to get the most out of your time.